Dynamical generalizations of the Prime Number Theorem and disjointness of additive and multiplicative semigroup actions: Introduction

 \subsection{A wider framework for Sarnak's conjecture}

-A rule of thumb in number theory is that the additive and multiplicative structures in the integers behave ``independently'', where the respective notion of independence may vary based on the context.
+A rule of thumb in number theory says that the additive and multiplicative structures in the integers behave ``independently'', where the respective notion of independence may vary based on the context.
 In this subsection, we explore this phenomenon from a dynamical perspective through an analysis of the interplay between additive and multiplicative semigroup actions.
-To begin with, let us introduce a way of capturing independence between arithmetic functions.
+To begin with, let us introduce a way of capturing the absence of correlation between arithmetic functions.